 The paper mache raccoon is done!
 Well, almost done – I need to let it dry for a few days before giving it a few coats of matte acrylic varnish, but for all practical purposes…

 If you’d like to make a raccoon sculpture like this one, you’re welcome to use my pattern.
-Click the button, and I’ll send it to you right away.
+Click the button to download the PDF.

 This raccoon was an experiment to see if we could use the blue shop towels with a paste made with corn starch.
 It worked, but I much prefer the joint compound and glue paste with this kind of paper.
 That said, this is now one of my favorite sculptures, and the pattern has been downloaded by many of my readers for their own raccoon sculptures.

 To see the other posts in this series:

 - Paper Mache Raccoon, Post #1 – The Armature

 - Paper Mache Raccoon, Post #2 – The Hands and Feet

 - Paper Mache Raccoon, Post #3 – Padding the Armature